The following listing of internet websites is

 The Intermountain Antiquities

-and ceramics.
-It is available at this link:
+been scanned and is available via this website at the following link:

 The Parks Canada Glass Glossary